qdrant/landing_page/qdrant-landing/content/articles/new-recommendation-api.md

 to find items close to positive and far from negative examples.
 This use of vector databases has many applications, including recommendation systems for e-commerce, content, or even dating apps.

-Qdrant has provided the [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api) for a while, but the previous version had some limitations.
-The latest release, [Qdrant 1.6](https://github.com/qdrant/qdrant/releases/tag/v1.6.0), gives you some new exciting features, including an extension of the recommendation API, making it more flexible and powerful.
+Qdrant has provided the [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api) for a while, and with the latest release, [Qdrant 1.6](https://github.com/qdrant/qdrant/releases/tag/v1.6.0), we're glad to give you more flexibility and control over the Recommendation API.
-This article unveils the internals and shows how they may be used in practice.
+Here, we'll discuss some internals and shows how they may be used in practice.

 ### Recap of the old recommendations API

-The old [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api) in Qdrant came with some limitations.
+The previous [Recommendation API](https://qdrant.tech/documentation/concepts/search/#recommendation-api) in Qdrant came with some limitations.
 First of all, it was required to pass vector IDs for both positive and negative example points.
 If you wanted to use vector embeddings directly, you had to either create a new point in a collection or mimic the behaviour of the Recommendation API by using the [Search API](https://qdrant.tech/documentation/concepts/search/#search-api).
 Moreover, in the previous releases of Qdrant, you were always asked to provide at least one positive example.
 This requirement